open-craft/opencraft/documentation/installation.md

 vagrant environment as the playbooks only support them for now, and **do not work** on Python 3.7 or higher.

-Also you can docker for development and the steps are mentioned [here|https://ocim.opencraft.com/en/latest/development/docker/]
+Also you can use the docker setup for development.
+Follow the steps mentioned [here|https://ocim.opencraft.com/en/latest/development/docker/]

 Vagrant uses [VirtualBox](https://www.virtualbox.org/) to create isolated virtual machines with the developer environment set up.
 To provision and